The Ketogains method: Your ultimate guide to gaining muscle and losing fat on a ketogenic diet

 - reversing insulin resistance and minimising the amount of basal insulin circulating in your body, and

 Active people tend to sweat a lot and need more electrolytes, particularly sodium.

 Again, our satiety analysis suggests that people who consume foods and meals that contain more minerals tend to have fewer cravings and consume less food overall (see The Effect of Minerals on Hunger and Satiety).

 A low carb diet with less processed food will contain less salt, so you may need to ‘add salt to taste’.
 The ideal sodium intake seems to be at least five grams and more if you’re active.

 While the Estimated Average Requirement for magnesium is 0.35 g per day and the Daily Recommended intake is 0.42 g per day for men, consuming higher levels from food seems to be beneficial (say 1.25 g/per day for men and 1.0 g per day for women).

 Potassium is possibly the most neglected nutrient in our food system.
 It is deemed to be a ‘nutrient of public health concern’, with less than 2% of Americans meeting their recommended daily potassium intake.
 While very few people are meeting the Adequate Intake of 3.8 g per day or the Daily Recommended Intake of 3.8 g per day, it seems that even high levels may be even more beneficial.

 While supplements can play a role, it’s ideal to obtain more of your nutrients from whole food.
-For the vast majority of us, this will mean consuming more non-starchy vegetables and/or nutrient-dense organ meats.

 What to track